Tonson-UB/data-collection-with-python/README.md

 # Demo Workshop Data Collection
-This workshop collects data from MySQL database and REST API with python
+This workshop collects data from MySQL database and REST API with python.

 ## Step to run (MySQL database)
 1. Install PyMySQL